 HOW WE OPERATE

-The design activity develops differently according to the field of application.
+Our design process adapts to the specific field of application.

 SOFTWARE SOLUTIONS EMPLOYED

-Optical and optomechanical designing involves necessarily tailored software solutions, which allow to analyze and optimize the systems under analysis and to obtain reliable results.
+Optical and optomechanical design necessarily involves tailored software solutions, which allow to analyze and optimize the systems of interest and to obtain reliable results.
 An important part of our resources is invested in software instruments, so that we can always rely on the best tool for each specific sector.
 Despite this, it may still be necessary in some circumstances to supplement them with specific features, which we autonomously provide for.

 IMAGING OPTICS

-The ideal optics resulting from this process has focus/focal points/focal plane and conjugate points of the final model, which makes it possible to compute/calculate its magnification.
+The ideal optical system derived from this process defines the focal points, focal plane, and conjugate points of the final model, allowing for the calculation of its magnification.

 Once the paraxial analysis is completed, we evaluate the real dimension of the object, considering off-axis aberration and providing their minimization.
 This optimization activity involves the modification of the power of the optical elements, splitting some of them into additional parts and modifying their positions.